pasemes/pasemes.github.io/_posts/2017-04-30-welcome-to-the-blog!.md

 > Why the notion of evidence is ignored ir our area and how we can change this is precisely the topic of this blog.

 Currently, the discourse regarding the evidence-based practice is mostly confined to academics.
 I'm "partly" one of them, but before you turn your nose up[^7] at this blog , I should mention that it is my utmost goal to change this chasm between professionals and researchers.
 In addition, I should also mention that I'm a professional software developer myself (mostly a backend developer in Java and C#).
-I've just left my last job to
+I've just left my last job at a big oil and gas company here in Brazil to dedicate myself to this blog and other related initiatives.
+I hope to talk about them soon.

 -----------------------------